swissup/swissup.github.io/m2/extensions/lightboxpro/configuration.md

      -  `Horizontal` - show thumbnails horizontally under main image
      -  `Vertical` - show thumbnails vertically left to the main image
      -  `Hidden` - hide thumbnails
+ -  `Show Image Caption` - display image alt text as image caption.
+If alt text is not set, product name will be used.

 ### Image Sizes section